International Girls in ICT Day 2024: empowering girls to lead in the digital era

 You can't be what you can't see, and this is why role models are essential to improving the uptake of girls into computing from school and beyond.

-That's why we've collaborated with STEM Ambassadors to launch our Computing Ambassadors initiative.
+That's why the National Centre for Computing Education have joined forces with STEM Ambassadors to launch our Computing Ambassadors scheme.
 This volunteer programme enables schools to invite computing professionals and tech industry workers into the classroom to ignite inspiration and interaction among students around the subject of career paths and skill development.
+Our growing community of volunteers are pivotal role models that help make computing, and the countless opportunities available to students who explore this subject, more visible.

 "I feel strongly about introducing more women into tech and especially in leadership.
 They bring special areas of empathy and understanding and are excellent mentors."